stanfordpython/stanfordpython.github.io/public/page/assignment-1.md

 You can use the functions `ord` and `chr` which convert strings of length one to and from their ASCII numerical equivalents.
 For example, `ord('A') == 65`, `ord('B') == 66`, ..., `ord('Z') == 90`, and `chr(65) == 'A'`, `chr(66) == 'B'`, ..., `chr(90) == 'Z'`.
 For an extra challenge, try to implement these functions purely functionally.

-## Design

-Please submit a short design document (`design.txt`) describing your approach to each of the parts of the assignment.
-"Short" means just a few sentences (1-3) per part discussing the rationale behind your decision to implement this program in the way you did.
-Consider answering the following questions:

-1. What data structures did you use to handle transformation of data?
-2. What Pythonic ideas or strategies did you incorporate in your approach, if any?

-Again, by "short" we really mean that you shouldn't take more than, say, fifteen minutes filling out this document.

 ## Extensions
 We've got some extensions for this part of the assignment - most of them are other ciphers that you could decrypt, so if you're interested in that sort of thing, send us an email and we can send you extensions.
 We're not including them here because, quite frankly, we think the next part of the assignment is much cooler than any of the cryptography extensions.